jjssantos/primer-id-progs/README.md

 https://drive.google.com/open?id=0B_uaeWUQ6aiJNFRkNkZWMl9qMzA

 # Software terms of use
 Use of this software prior to publication constitutes a collaboration.
 Please see Chris Brooke who has a copy of the terms of use.
+Use and distribution of the external dependencies is subject to their respective licenses.

 # Notes for running on Locus.